-As concerns diamonds, Empresa Nacional de Diamantes de Angola, EP ("Endiama") has been acting as the (exclusive) national concessionaire and is consistently engaged in projects as both a member of unincorporated joint ventures for the exploration stage and shareholder of the companies incorporated for the mining stage, either directly (prior to the enactment of the Mining Code) or through an Angolan subsidiary company wholly owned by Endiama.
+As concerns diamonds, Endiama has been acting as the (exclusive) national concessionaire and is consistently engaged in projects as both a member of unincorporated joint ventures for the exploration stage and shareholder of the companies incorporated for the mining stage, either directly (prior to the enactment of the Mining Code) or through an Angolan subsidiary company wholly owned by Endiama.
+Recently, Endiama has also become the national concessionaire for rare metals and rare earth elements.

-Empresa Nacional de Ferro de Angola, EP ("Ferrangol"), is a Stateowned company and the national concessionaire for gold.
-Ferrangol usually associates with both nationals and foreign partners in its operations, through either unincorporated or incorporated joint ventures.
+Ferrangol is a State-owned company and the national concessionaire for iron, gold and other miscellaneous minerals.
+Ferrangol usually associates itself with both national and foreign partners, through either unincorporated or incorporated joint ventures.

-3.4 Does the State have free carry rights or options to acquire shareholdings?
+3.5 Does the State have free carry rights or options to acquire shareholdings?

-As consideration for the granting of the mineral rights for mining and marketing, the State is entitled to participate in mineral production (i) through a State-owned company holding an equity of at least 10% in the company to be set up for the mining phase, and/or (ii) receiving a share of the production in kind, in terms to be negotiated and defined taking into consideration the production cycles (as a rule, the State's share should increase along with the increase of the internal rate of return of the project).
+As a consideration for the granting of the mineral rights for mining and marketing, the State is entitled to participate in mineral production (i) through a State-owned company holding an equity of at least 10% in the company to be set up for the mining phase, and/or (ii) receiving a share of the production in kind, in terms to be negotiated and defined taking into consideration the production cycles (as a rule, the State's share should increase along with the increase of the internal rate of return of the project).